Enteee/duckpond.ch/_drafts/plantuml-parser.md

 ## Parsing PlantUML with TypeScript

-With [`plantuml-parser`][plantuml-parser] parsing the Syntax into something which is machine-processable is easy.
+Parsing the syntax to something machine-processable is easy with the command line [`plantuml-parser`][plantuml-parser].

 {::options parse_block_html="true" /}